adomasven/safari-test/README.md

 ##### Failing messaging (FB9154679)

 One of the tests involves a `manifest.json` change.
-Replace `manifest.json` with `manifest.json-broken`.
+Replace `manifest.json` with `manifest.json-broken`, or copy in the `content_scripts` property.
 The test page will still work in Firefox but will become completely broken in Safari.
 This is because if you add a content script in `manifest.json` then message listeners on internal extension pages break.
 If you go to https://www.zotero.org and press the extension button, note that message listeners for the content page still work.

 ##### Bad character encoding (FB9154698)